 Unlike most portable DAB radios, the AZATOM Multiplex has a good amount of bass, giving it a warm sound.
 Another nice thing about this radio is that you can adjust the bass and treble to get the sound you want.

-This radio offers great value for money and could be a good alternative to the Majority Huntingdon if you want something more compact and portable and can live without a CD player.
+This radio offers great value for money and could be a good alternative to the Majority Oakington if you want something more compact and portable and can live without a CD player.
+Read our full review of the AZATOM Multiplex here.

 Choosing a DAB radio